A visit to the Castles of the Assassins in the Alamut Valley in photos, and some information on how to get there from Qazvin, Iran.

 Eventually, the road led out of the canyon of gorges up to the base of a mountain–the foundation for the ruins of Alamut Castle.
 The steep pathway to the top zigzags up a side of the mountain invisible to the road.
 It’s quite fitting for an Assassins’ haven.

-Though the remnants of the Castle are covered in scaffolding for restoration (estimated completion date: who knows when?)…
+Though the remnants of the Alamut Castle are covered in scaffolding for restoration (estimated completion date: who knows when?)…

 We can’t say that we endorse killing and kidnapping for money, but we’ve got to hand it to the assassins–they have excellent taste in real estate.
+The location of the Alamut Castle is absolutely out of this world.

 Public transportation and shared taxis